Queer Caribbeans of nyc | Stonewall 50 EXHIBITION

 Venue: The Lesbian, Gay, Bisexual & Transgender Community Center, New York City (208 W 13 Street, New York, NY 10011)

 Organization: Caribbean Equality Project (CEP)

-This multimedia retrospective showcases the pioneering work of Caribbean activists, organizers and artists who set the foundation for victories in the Caribbean LGBTQ+ liberation movement in New York City, including Caribbean Pride, Sistas of Caribbean Ancestry (SOCA), Curry Club NYC, Chutney Pride, Urban N' Out, the Gay Caribbean USA Pageant, and Caribbean Equality Project.
+This multimedia retrospective showcases the pioneering work of Caribbean activists, organizers, and artists who set the foundation for victories within the Caribbean LGBTQ+ diasporic community, and their contributions to the broader LGBTQ+ liberation movements of New York City, including Caribbean Pride, Sistas of Caribbean Ancestry (SOCA), Curry Club NYC, Chutney Pride, Urban N' Out, the Gay Caribbean USA Pageant, and Caribbean Equality Project.

-A multimedia timeline from the early 1990’s to the present anchors the exhibit, taking viewers through the struggles against fear and invisibility spurred by colonialism, the migrant “coming out” experience, and to the contemporary legal victories in Belize, Trinidad & Tobago and Guyana – where four transwomen won a lawsuit contesting Guyana’s “cross-dressing” laws.
-The timeline concludes with a look into the future of LGBTQ+ rights in the Caribbean diaspora through the lens of Trinidadian photographer and filmmaker Masheka Joseph’s original portraits of over twenty notable LGBTQ activists, artists and academics of Caribbean heritage.
+A multimedia timeline from the early 1990’s -to the present- anchors the exhibit, taking viewers through the struggles against fear and invisibility spurred by colonialism, the migrant “coming out” experience, and to the contemporary legal victories in Belize, Trinidad & Tobago and Guyana (where four trans women won a lawsuit contesting Guyana’s “cross-dressing” laws).
+The timeline concludes with a look into the future of LGBTQ+ rights in the Caribbean diaspora, through the lens of Trinidadian photographer and filmmaker Masheka Joseph’s original portraits of over twenty notable LGBTQ activists, artists and academics of Caribbean heritage and/or descent.

 The primary goals of the Queer Caribbeans of NYC exhibition: